top of page

 After that, the lease becomes:

-$1 for 99 years, renewable and inheritable
+$55/month for 96 years, renewable, transferable and inheritable

 Is there an ongoing monthly fee after the 36-month period?

-• community tools
+• community tools and equipment

 📝 RESERVATIONS & LOT SELECTION